Change Your Passport Name in the UK: The Complete 2026 Guide

 Applying before the ceremony: the PD2 route

-If you are marrying or entering a civil partnership and want to travel in your new name immediately after the ceremony — on a honeymoon, for example — you can apply for a passport in your new name up to three months before the date of the ceremony.
+If you want to travel in your new name immediately after the ceremony — on a honeymoon, for example — you can apply for a passport in your new name up to three months before the date of the ceremony.
+GOV.UK confirms your old passport is cancelled and the new one is post-dated: you cannot use it before the ceremony, and some countries will not issue a visa against a post-dated passport, so check with the relevant embassy or consulate if a visa is needed for your honeymoon destination.

 Because your current passport is submitted with the application, you will not be able to travel abroad in the meantime.
 Plan accordingly.